dskyberg/tiny_url/README.md

 This repo demonstrates how to use actix-web, sqlx, and postgres.
 None of this is original work.
 I have just assembled what I have found to be useful.
 But I think it's a useful "getting started" demo for setting up a simple web app with typical Rust crates.

+## Cloning and Traits and [DynClone]

+Since this app is built on Actix-Web (and Tokio), any application data provided to the runtime (via `app_data`) must be clonable and sendable.
+This creates a minor problem for abstractions such as the [UrlRepository] trait.
+Traits cannot directly be Clonable.
+[DynClone] solves this problem.

 ## Setting up app configuration
 This app uses [Figment] to managage configuration.
 Currently [AppConfig] builds configuration from an `App.toml`, if one exists, and from env vars.
 It's totally up to you which you choose to populate.
 Or, just use the defaults in [AppConfig]!